What Happened To Vault Soda?

 © History Oasis

-In the year 2005, the Coca-Cola company sought to capitalize on the rapidly growing energy drink market with the introduction of a new citrus-flavored soda they called Vault.
+In 2005, The Coca-Cola Company was looking to compete in the growing energy drink market with the introduction of a new citrus-flavored soda they called Vault.

 Through Vault, the Coca-Cola company sought to bring energy to the masses, moving the category beyond just hardcore gym rats and gamers.